Offline operations and sync

 How Avni Android app works in offline-mode while exchanging data with Avni server

-Offline-first Avni Andorid App
+Offline-first Avni Android App

 In most places where field work happens, there is usually no or quite poor internet connectivity.
 Therefore Avni has been designed group up to support robust offline capabilities, so that field work can easily happen offline, and data & photos, etc. can be synced whenever there is decent internet connectivity.
 Avni is already being used in production in this mode.